 - file extensions for Bison include bison

 - See also: c, m4, java, yacc, ruby, php, go, bash, lilypond, postgresql, mysql, octave

-- I have 55 facts about Bison. what would you like to know? email me and let me know how I can help.
+- Have a question about Bison not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 # Makefile FILES = Lexer.c Parser.c Expression.c main.c CC = g++ CFLAGS = -g -ansi test: $(FILES) $(CC) $(CFLAGS) $(FILES) -o test Lexer.c: Lexer.l flex Lexer.l Parser.c: Parser.y Lexer.c bison Parser.y clean: rm -f *.o *~ Lexer.c Lexer.h Parser.c Parser.h test